Snapshots of Food Industry News

 Organic India Eyes Rs.500 Crore Turnover By 2020

 Organic India brand controlled by Fab India is a health and wellness brand.
-With the demand of organic products increasing rapidly, Organic India is eyeing over Rs.500 crore turn-over by the end of fiscal 2020.
+With the demand for organic products increasing rapidly, Organic India is eyeing over Rs.500 crore turn-over by the end of fiscal 2020.
 The brand has registered a compounded annual growth rate of more than 20 percent for the last 5 years.
 Once they enter new product categories they are likely to see an increase in growth.
 Fab India is a strategic partner and owns 51 percent stake in Organic India.
 The company sells products such as tulsi tea, ghee, chyawanprash, coconut oil and natural sweetener Stevia.